MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pftitledatamanagement/functions/pftitledatamanagementclientgetpublisherdataasync.md

 ## Remarks

+This API is available on all platforms.
 This API is designed to return publisher-specific values which can be read, but not written to, by the client.
 This data is shared across all titles assigned to a particular publisher, and can be used for cross-game coordination.
 Only titles assigned to a publisher can use this API.
 For more information email helloplayfab@microsoft.com.
 Note that there may up to a minute delay in between updating title data and this API call returning the newest value.
 When the asynchronous task is complete, call [PFTitleDataManagementClientGetPublisherDataGetResultSize](pftitledatamanagementclientgetpublisherdatagetresultsize.md) and [PFTitleDataManagementClientGetPublisherDataGetResult](pftitledatamanagementclientgetpublisherdatagetresult.md) to get the result.

 ## Requirements